vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 We can add tags.

 We can conditionally ingest data if some tags do not exist in the data (see [ingestIfNotExists](https://docs.microsoft.com/en-us/azure/data-explorer/ingestion-properties)).
-This gives us a safe guard against re-ingesting the same data.
+This gives us a safeguard against re-ingesting the same data.

 ## Summary